V.C. Clinton-Baddeley

 Victor Vaughan Reynolds Geraint Clinton-Baddeley (1900 1970), known as V.C Clinton-Baddeley, was a British playwright, actor, elocutionist and writer.

 Born in Budleigh Salterton, Devon, Clinton-Baddeley was the son of the Rev. H Clinton Clinton-Baddeley, and the cousin of actresses Angela and Hermione Baddeley.
 He was educated at Sherborne School and Jesus College, Cambridge.
 For a time he was employed as the editor of the modern history section of the Encyclopaedia Britannica, but in the late 1920s he turned to acting.
-In the 1920s and 1930s he became widely known for his parts in BBC radio plays, and for his serial readings of Dickens and other novels.
+During the 1920s and 1930s he became widely known for his parts in BBC radio plays, and for his serial readings of Dickens and other novels.
 He also worked with W. B. Yeats as his poetry reader.

 As well as plays his works include pantomimes and operettas (collaborating with composers including Gavin Gordon, Walter Leigh and Phyllis Tate), five detective novels, and literary and theatre non-fiction.
 The detective novels all feature series character Dr. R. V. Davie.
 He served as both chairman and president of the Society for Theatre Research.

 Clinton-Baddeley also founded Jupiter Recordings Ltd, a company that produced spoken word and poetry set to music, in 1958.
 The London bookseller Bernard Stone (Turret Books) and amateur composer Wallace Southam were also involved.
 The recordings were made either by the poets themselves, or by actors and scholars.
 Jupiter Recordings featured poetry readings by Ted Hughes, Thom Gunn, and Philip Larkin among many others.
 The company was closed in 1970, though a few recordings continued to be released.

-His final book, To Study a Long Silence, was left unfinished at his death in August 1970.
+His final detective novel, To Study a Long Silence, was left unfinished at his death in August 1970.
 It was completed by his nephew Mark Goullet.